Shpigford/manufacturing/README.md

-# manufacturing
-A place to open source various bits I come across while learning how to manufacture various products!
+I'm using this repo as a place to open source measurements, schematics and general information about manufacturing products.